AvivYaish/LUM/README.md

 LDLt decomposes the given matrix based on the algorithm in p.
 139 of Matrix Computations by Golub-Van Loan such that the result contains the L matrix below the diagonal, and the D matrix on the diagonal itself.
+Also supported is LDLt for sparse matrices, although when used through the GUI the matrix has to be supplied in a dense format.

 # Other actions
 RREF and Nullspace modes simply show the requested output, without the steps.